ioam/topographica/doc/index.rst

 complexity, as determined by the available computing power, phenomena of interest, and amount of biological data available for validation.

-Compared to writing code for such models from scratch, Topographica makes it simple to define multiple interconnected sheets, to use localized patches of connections, to control the inputs to each sheet and analyze the outputs, and to manage results from models and simulations as they are developed and improved over time.
+Compared to writing code for such models from scratch in Python or Matlab, Topographica makes it simple to define a complex network of multiple interconnected populations, to use localized patches of connections within each sheet, to control the inputs to each sheet and analyze the outputs, and to manage results from models and simulations as they are developed and improved over time.

 The figure at top right shows an example Topographica model of the early stages in the visual system, modeling how retinal input is transformed